samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## What is the Token Issuance Mechanism?

 During the initial investment phase for our Grid through December 2019, we want to protect value for our Token Holders.
-To do this we have created our Token Issuance Mechanism (the Mechanism) which protects the prescribes the Token price at which each tranche of Tokens shall be issued as follows:
+To do this we have created our Token Issuance Mechanism (the Mechanism) which sets the prescribed Token price at which each tranche of Tokens shall be issued as follows:

 US$ 10.00 per Token for the first 1 million tokens, initially increasing by US$ 2 for every 1 million sold.